exratione/thywill/doc/applicationServiceSetup.md

 This works in exactly the same way as Option 1 above, but use the script /serverConfig/thywill/thywill-ubuntu-initd as a basis for your init.d script.

+After the script is in place in /etc/init.d/my-thywill-application, then run the following command to let the service configuration see it:

+    update-rc.d thywill-echo defaults

+You can then start and stop the application service as follows:

+    service my-thywill-application start
+    service my-thywill-application stop

 Option 3: Upstart on Debian-based Linux
 ---------------------------------------